Program Designers’ Lab – Iraq

-The first workshop of the PDL served as both a kick-off and a needs assessment exercise for the participants.
+The first workshop of the PDL served as both kick-off and a needs assessment exercise for the participants.
 It allowed us to profile participants individually and to identify their strengths and weaknesses in order to better understand the group’s shared interests and goals – they also got to know each other better.
 This was crucial in providing the basis for future cooperation and collaboration between them.
-It was supported by team building activities and followed by a session on expectations, values, goals, and desired outcomes.
+It was supported by team-building activities and followed by a session on expectations, values, goals, and desired outcomes.
 In addition, the group jointly discussed and agreed upon working methods, communication channels, and their respective values in order to ensure the underlying values of a successful PDL: open & transparent communication, co-creation, and collaboration.
 These fundamental values and approaches allowed for closer networking and collaboration of the different actors and a smooth exchange of their respective expertise, all the while ensuring self-ownership and self-empowerment.

 During the first module, PDL members were also part of a delegation consisting of entrepreneurs from Tunisia, Lebanon, Jordan, Germany, and Sweden, who participated in the startup conference RiseUp Summit in Egypt from December 6th to December 9th.
 A carefully designed agenda allowed PDL members to meet, network, and discuss with entrepreneurs, investors and other ecosystem players from the MENA region and Europe to promote regional exchange of best practices.